davguifer/MinusPocus-Project/README.md

+# MinusPocus Video Game - Startup Information

+This project represents the development of a video game called "MinusPocus" as part of the Design and Testing 1 (DP1) course in the third year of the Software Engineering program at the University of Seville.
+"MinusPocus" has been developed using React Petclinic as its foundation.

 # React Petclinic
 Small project based on spring-petclinic for teaching SPA architectures with react, java and spring developer for teaching DP1 at the Software Engineering degree of University of Sevilla.